Looking for an alternative to Heroku? Get our (not so) vendor-neutral version of the showdown here!

 We created this page because many of our customers asked us how Koyeb compares to Heroku.
 This page aims to illuminate the difference between Koyeb and Heroku and help you decide if Koyeb is a good fit for your workload.
 In our opinion, of course, it is! 😇

-Horizontal scaling: Koyeb natively offers horizontal scaling for all tiers, starting at $2.7/mo, whereas Heroku starts to provide that feature on Dynos starting at $25/mo.
+Horizontal scaling: Koyeb natively offers horizontal scaling for all tiers, starting at its free tier, whereas Heroku starts to provide that feature starting at $25/mo.

 Global deployments: Koyeb lets you deploy in 10 core locations, allowing you to deploy your apps all over the world and reduce latencies.
 Heroku only allows you to deploy in two regions unless you pay for its enterprise Private Spaces plan, which lets you deploy in six locations.

 Private network and service discovery: Koyeb provides a built-in service discovery mechanism to easily connect to other internal services of your application.
 This is coupled with a service mesh to ensure all inter-service communications are encrypted, like in a fully private network.
 Heroku provides the equivalent features with Private Spaces, an Enterprise feature that costs thousands of dollars.

 Computing power: While Heroku provides different services on top of AWS (Amazon Web Services), Koyeb is focused on providing a powerful serverless compute solution on top of BareMetal servers.
 Koyeb relies on Firecracker microVMs to run your applications.
 Firecracker combines the isolation and security offered by full virtualization solutions with the speed and density provided by container technology.